EwanC/WeeOS/README.txt

 the value 0xffff in its FAT entry to indicate that there are no more clusters.

 In FAT 12 each entry is 12 bits in size

+The Root Directory

+The root directory contains an entry for each file whose name appears at the root of the file system.
+The difference between the root dir and subdirs is that space for the root dir is allocated statically when the device is formatted.
+There is thus an upper limit on the number of files that can appear in the root dir.

+The format of all directories is the same.
+Each entry is 32 bytes in size, so a single block can contain 16 of then.
+The following table shows a summary of a single directory entry

+Offset  Length  Description
+0x00    8 bytes     Filename
+0x08    3 bytes     Filename extension
+0x0b    1 byte  File attributes
+0x0c    10 bytes    Reserved
+0x16    2 bytes     Time created or last updated
+0x18    2 bytes     Date created or last updated
+0x1a    2 bytes     Starting cluster number for file 0x1c    4 bytes     File size in bytes